Jarred Kelenic Player Props: Mariners vs. Astros

 Jarred Kelenic At The Plate

+- Kelenic has 74 hits, which ranks first among Seattle hitters this season, while batting .247 with 34 extra-base hits.

-- Kelenic has picked up a hit in 55 of 81 games this season, with multiple hits 14 times.
+- Kelenic has picked up a hit in 68.3% of his 82 games this season, with more than one hit in 18.3% of them.

-- In 37.0% of his games this year, Kelenic has had at least one RBI.
-He's picked up more than one in 7.4% and driven in three or more of his team's runs in two contests.
+- Kelenic has had an RBI in 31 games this season (37.8%), including six multi-RBI outings (7.3%).
+He has also driven in three or more of his team's runs in two contests.

+- In 31 of 82 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.